All Episodes

 And if they can offload health care, they will do it in a second.

-Is what a single payer system is to taxpayers paying for each other's health care while they don't really understand what's going on.
+Have a taxpayers pick it up is what a single-payer system is, the taxpayers paying for each other's health care while they don't really understand what's going on.

 But you make a good point.